Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/agent-security-aws.md

 * Golint - scans the code for possible coding errors or inconsistencies

-* SonarCube - looks for code reliability issues, security vulnerabilities, and unit test coverage
+* SonarQube - looks for code reliability issues, security vulnerabilities, and unit test coverage

 * Whitesource - scans all library dependencies for security vulnerabilities and compliance issues